LIT-Protocol/docs/versioned_docs/version-2.0/sdk/explanation/authentication/sessionSigs/authMethods/email-sms.md

 await litNodeClient.connect();
 ```

-Request a specified pkp to sign a session signature, authenticating with an `Auth Method` for a given `PKP`
+Request a specified PKP to sign a session signature, authenticating with an `Auth Method` for a given `PKP`
 The `session.fetchPKPThroughRelayer`  method above can be used to query PKP public keys associated with a given auth method.
 You can also use the `contracts-sdk` to query PKP information by Authentication Method.

 ```javascript